-This section summarises the potential environmental impacts of the preliminary works site establishment and environmental management measures, as identified through the CoA, SoC and EA to be implemented.
+This section summarises the potential environmental impacts associated with Stage 1 works and the environmental management measures, as identified through the CoA, SoC and EA to be implemented.
 Appendix A includes a compliance matrix which aligns with the DPIE 2020 Environmental Management Plan Guideline.
 The 'reference' columns in the following sections refer to commitments in the compliance matrix, please refer to Appendix A for further information.

 The APGA Code of Environmental Practice - Onshore Pipelines (the Code) provides guidance on environmental management through all phases of a pipeline lifecycle and associated activities such as laydowns.
-In accordance with CoA 2.10, Preliminary Works Site 1 has been sited and designed in accordance with the code and has been considered in the mitigation measures presented in the tables below.
+In accordance with CoA 2.10, the Preliminary Works Sites have been sited and designed in accordance with the code considering the mitigation measures presented in the tables below.

-The construction contractor will be required, as a minimum to comply with identified risk controls (mitigation measures) outlined below.
+The construction contractor will be required, as a minimum to comply with the identified risk controls (mitigation measures) outlined below.